Icebane1331/CyberSecurity_MK/Homework_week_19_and_20/Submission_File.md

 - How long did it take your systems to recover?

-      It took the systems apporximately 5 hours to recover
+      It took the systems approximately 5 hours to recover

 ## Step 2: Are We Vulnerable?